vzaccaria/website/help.md

 Makefile targets:

-1. To deploy into the standard website host:
+1. To deploy into the standard website host by overwriting all files:

    make deploy

+1. To just update, by sending only files that changed in size

+   make update

 2. To build the site